Pulpit Today Sermons

 Who should be feared more, the army of Ai or the One that stopped the sun, lengthened the day, and commanded Joshua to fight?

 The Bible says, “the fear of the Lord is the beginning of wisdom.”
-There is nothing to fear with God on our side.
+So, there is nothing to fear with God on our side.

 (Transition) Then there’s another fear that terrorizes people—it’s death.